 Catering Services

-On-set catering honouring Saudi Arabian hospitality traditions — aromatic kabsa, fresh grilled meats, Arabic coffee, and top-tier halal cuisine for global shoots.
+On-set catering that honours Saudi Arabian hospitality — aromatic kabsa, fresh grilled meats, Arabic coffee, and top halal food for global shoots.

-Here is how this works in practice.
-Saudi Arabian food culture is built on traditions of generous hospitality.
-With kabsa (spiced rice and meat), mandi, lamb machboos, and fresh-baked Arabic bread forming the foundations of communal meals.
-The Kingdom's rapid development as a filming destination — with its 40% cash rebates and locations from NEOM's futuristic landscape to AlUla's ancient Nabataean sites — has brought global crews who expect both authentic local cuisine and familiar global options.
+Saudi Arabian food culture rests on warm, generous hospitality.
+Kabsa (spiced rice and meat), mandi, lamb machboos, and fresh-baked Arabic bread anchor shared meals.
+The Kingdom has grown fast as a filming spot.
+Its 40% cash rebates and sites from NEOM's modern landscape to AlUla's old Nabataean ruins draw global crews.
+These crews want both real local food and familiar global dishes.
 All catering in Saudi Arabia must be fully halal-compliant.

-Here is the short of it.
-NeedAFixer connects you with skilled Saudi film caterers serving shoots at NEOM Studios, Jax Film Studios in Riyadh, and location shoots from the Red Sea coast to the Empty Quarter desert.
-Our catering network has providers skilled with the logistical demands of desert production, extreme heat food safety, and the cultural considerations key for shoots in the Kingdom.
+NeedAFixer links you with skilled Saudi film caterers.
+They serve shoots at NEOM Studios, Jax Film Studios in Riyadh, and spots from the Red Sea coast to the Empty Quarter desert.
+Our caterers know the demands of desert work.
+They handle extreme heat food safety and the cultural needs that matter for shoots in the Kingdom.

 ACT 01